jacobcantwell/aws-educate/content/20_puppy_vision/40_training/_index.md

 Now it’s time to train your model.

-1. Click on train model
+1. Click on *Train model*.
-1. For choose training dataset, choose your *Puppy* dataset
+2. For choose training dataset, choose your *Puppy* dataset.